 Audit Methodology through use of the Code of Federal Regulations (CFR)

-You may want to review the federal case processing requirements in 45 CFR §302 and 303, and the state self-assessment rules in accordance with 45 CFR §308.
-These are listed below as an overview of the requirements and rules.
+Federal Case processing requirements may be reviewed in 45 CFR §302 and 303, The Annual State Self Assessment Review and Report criteria can be found in 45 CFR §308.
+The criteria listed below is as an overview of the requirements and rules.

 Case Initiation – Per CFR Title 45 §303.2 – 90% Compliance level